tiagoangelods/weather-app/README.md

 the frontend app will run on `http://localhost:3000` the backend app will run on `http://localhost:4001`

-- To see de swagger docs go to `http://localhost:4001/docs`
+- To see swagger docs go to `http://localhost:4001/docs`

 # Why monorepo?
 - Monorepo allows us to manage multiple projects in a single repository, making it easier to share code, manage dependencies, and maintain consistency across projects.